GAS IN THE DISC

 In discitis, one of the most important findings to look for is high T2 signal in the disc which alerts you to possible infection.
 But a degenerate disc with vacuum phenomenon (gas in the disc), can be high signal on T2 and mimic infection.
+Why does this happen?

 The high T2 signal is usually an isolated finding so there should be no other features of discitis/ osteomyelitis like endplate erosion/ destruction or an epidural collection.
 If a prior CT is available look for the presence of gas in the disc.

 Not all areas of vacuum phenomenon will demonstrate increased T2 signal as it depends on whether enough fluid has accumulated in them or not.

-Sometime Modic Type 1 changes (endplate oedema) may be present together with the T2 disc signal.
+- Sometime Modic Type 1 changes (endplate oedema) may be present together with the T2 disc signal.
 This can make things more difficult to interpret because the combination of endplate oedema and high T2 disc signal becomes even more concerning for early discitis.

 - Again, there should be no endplate destruction/ erosion or collections.
 If a CT or plain x-ray are available check them to see if gas was present in the disc.